iankan04/aws-facial-recognition/README.md

 <h1>AWS Facial Recognition</h1>
 </div>

-A facial recognition interface using Amazon Rekognition to allow employees to sign in
+A facial recognition interface using Amazon Rekognition to allow employees to sign in.
+AWS S3, Lambda, API Gateway, and DynamoDB are used to integrate the system.

 <details>
 <summary>Contents</summary>